GillianMiller131/MRI_Target_Preproc/README.md

 **Software Needs**:
 - [HFR_ai_li](https://nmr.mgh.harvard.edu/bid/DownLoad.html#:~:text=Wang%20D%20et%20al.2015%3A%20Parcellating%20Cortical%20Functional%20Networks%20in%20Individuals.%20Nat.%20Neurosci.)
-- Copy HFR_al_noGUI_GNM.m to HFR_ai_li folder
+- Copy HFR_ai_noGUI_GNM.m to HFR_ai_li folder
 - Copy Func_ROI2ROI_from_ROIs_Indi_GNM.m and Func_FS4_Data_Read_GNM.m to HFR_ai_li/Subfunctions

 **Script Notes**:

-- Subject Level: There are 2 options at the subject level
+### Subject Level: There are 2 options at the subject level
-1. individual_parcellation: use for baseline session; takes all the fMRI tasks in order to do the subject specific parcellation to create ROIs for targeting and analysis; will also create a time series file containing all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)
+1. individual_parcellation: use for **baseline session**; takes all the fMRI tasks in order to do the subject specific parcellation to create ROIs for targeting and analysis; will also create a time series file containing all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)
-2. individual_timeseries: Use for ses-02 and on; creates timeseries files for all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)
+2. individual_timeseries: Use for ses-02 and on (individual_parcellation will create these for the baseline); creates timeseries files for all tasks together (sub_timeframes_fs4.mat) as well as separated ones for each task (sub_taskName_FS4.mat)

 **Data Preparation**:
 - This pipeline is not set up for subjects with multiple sessions, so subject input and outputs are in grouped by session (i.e., session folders have subject folders), instead of each subject folder having all 3 sessions